Opinion | Why the GOP’s awful new voter suppression effort is so alarming

 Republicans give away the game

 Republicans themselves are revealing this.
-One GOP activist in Georgia told CNN: "Republicans either stand for election security and integrity or they stand with Democrats.”
+One GOP activist in Georgia told CNN, “Republicans either stand for election security and integrity or they stand with Democrats.”

 That echoes what former president Donald Trump recently told a conservative conference: That standing for “election integrity” is “urgent” for Republicans.